edg1983/GREEN-VARAN/resources/README.md

 # Resources folder

-This folder contains resources needed for annotation using GREEN-VARAN tools.
+This folder store resources needed for annotation using GREEN-VARAN tools.
+By default GREEN-VARAN tool search for files in "resources" folder within the tool folder.
+The expected folder structure is reported below.
-If you prefer to save the resource files in another location, a custom locations can eventually be defined in the configuration file or through command-line options
+If you prefer to save the resource files in another location, a custom location can eventually be defined in the configuration file (RES_DIR) or through command-line options when running each tool.

 ## Default folder structure